The Hair, Skin and Makeup Trends That Will Dominate 2018

 If you’re struggling to keep up like us, you’re in the right place.
-We’ve talked with some of the industry’s top hair, skin and makeup pros for their personal beauty predictions.
-Ahead, we’ve highlighted the ones we think will truly take off on the red carpet, runway and real life after the ball drops.
+We chatted with some of the beauty industry’s top hair, skin and makeup pros to get their personal, insider beauty predictions.
+Ahead, we’ve highlighted 10 that we think will truly take off on the red carpet, runway, and in real life after the ball drops.

 Makeup: Less Cake, More Skin